 We have never paid dividends on our common stock and do not anticipate paying dividends on our common stock in the foreseeable future.
 The payment of dividends on our common stock will depend on our earnings, financial condition and other business and economic factors affecting us at such time as our board of directors may consider relevant.
-Our credit agreement also restricts our ability to pay dividends.
+Our outstanding Notes also restrict our ability to pay dividends.
 If we do not pay dividends, our common stock may be less valuable because a return on your investment will only occur if our stock price appreciates.

-ITEM1B.
+ITEM 1B.
 UNRESOLVED STAFF COMMENTS